AlexCC93/ROS2course/docs/source/Configuring environment.rst

 - ``package.xml``.
 Same as in the CMake-built package, it provides metadata and information about the package.

-- ``resource/my_package`` directory typically contains additional resources or data files that are needed by the Python package.These resources might include configuration files, launch files, images, meshes, or any other files required by your package at runtime.
+- ``resource/my_package`` directory typically contains additional resources or data files that are needed by the Python package.
+These resources might include configuration files, launch files, images, meshes, or any other files required by the package at runtime.

 - ``setup.cfg`` file is a configuration file for setuptools, a library used to package Python projects.
-It contains various configuration options for how your Python package should be built, installed, and distributed.
+It contains various configuration options for how the Python package should be built, installed, and distributed.

 - ``setup.py`` setup script for the Python package, responsible for configuring the package build, installation, and distribution process.
 It typically imports setuptools and calls its setup function with various arguments to define the package metadata and behavior.